Come January 14, 2020, support for Windows 7 is ending. But what does that even mean?

 - Watch Ask Neadom episodes End of Life and Upgrade or Replace

 Microsoft’s official statement regarding Windows 7 end of support:

 “Microsoft made a commitment to provide 10 years of product support for Windows 7 when it was released on October 22, 2009.
 When this 10-year period ends, Microsoft will discontinue Windows 7 support so that we can focus our investment on supporting newer technologies and great new experiences.
 The specific end of support day for Windows 7 will be January 14, 2020.
 After that, technical assistance and software updates from Windows Update that help protect your PC will no longer be available for the product.
 Microsoft strongly recommends that you move to Windows 10 sometime before January 2020 to avoid a situation where you need service or support that is no longer available.”

 While Microsoft doesn’t specify whether upgrading or replacing your systems operating on Windows 7 is recommended, it is important that the operating system gets replaced before January.
-Time is running out and you may be stuck with a machine Microsoft won’t help you troubleshoot.
+Time is running out and you may be stuck with a machine Microsoft won’t help you troubleshoot, or unrecoverable data.